Renewable Energy Economics and Policy

 - Evaluate policy alternatives and participate in public stakeholder processes

 Elective course in Sustainability Certificate.
-Required course in Sustainable Business and Management Specialization.
+Elective course in Sustainable Business and Management Specialization.
 36 hours of CM credit for AICP certified planners.